-Question Answer Marks 1 Likely content 25 Note: These must not be seen as prescriptive or 'finite' lists.
+Question Answer Marks

+1 Likely content 25

+Note: These must not be seen as prescriptive or 'finite' lists.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.

-Candidates are likely to refer to: non-fluency features of spontaneous speech: fillers, pauses, false starts, reformulations, for example: yeah (.) because (.) especially but possibly fewer than normal speech some language features that are thought to be female language characteristics (e.g. co-operative overlaps, back-channel support) - Note: it is easy to overstate the significance of 'gendered' features structure of exchanges - co-operative overlaps and interruptions.
-For example: Louise: i got them in extra small cause Zoe: [laughs] thank you Louise: youre really small support and feedback between participants - for example Zoe interjecting hm hm, ah and yes reference to theories/theorists of language such as Robin Lakoff, Deborah Tannen, Deborah Cameron and Jennifer Coates inclusive vs. exclusive speech.
-Stronger and more confident candidates are likely to appreciate the loosely scripted nature of this conversation, and to see that both participants are trying to be as helpful as they can be.
-They may also note the audience and purpose of the conversation, to entertain Louise's vlog subscribers, and comment on how this affects the conversation.
-If candidates pursue such a line of argument in a balanced and coherent way, they are likely to gain higher marks.
+Candidates are likely to refer to: non-fluency features of spontaneous speech: fillers, pauses, false starts, reformulations, for example: a lot of people in life (.) you know; yeah i was (.) i just felt some language features that are thought to be female language characteristics (e.g. co-operative overlaps, back-channel support) - Note. it is easy to over-state the significance of 'gendered' features structure of exchanges - co-operative overlaps and interruptions.
+For example,

+Elle: get a real job (.) get a real job

+ll .

+Stacey: yeah (.) right (.) but

+//

+Elle: how many times have i

+been told that ⊅

+support and feedback between participants - for example the regular use of yeah by both participants and the laughing, particularly of Stacey reference to theories/theorists of language such as Robin Lakoff, Deborah Tannen, Deborah Cameron and Jennifer Coates inclusive v. exclusive speech

+Strong candidates are likely to appreciate the highly co-operative nature of this conversation, and to see that both participants are trying to be as helpful as they can be.
+They might also comment on instances of mimicry - for example 'get a real job' and 'that that that'.
+If candidates pursue such lines of argument in a balanced and coherent way, they are likely to gain higher marks.

 Refer to the band descriptors and standardisation scripts in arriving at your mark.